Skip to content

 For: J&J Electrophysiology Leadership | Updated: February 2026

-The market: ~250,000 US AF ablations annually (CMS Medicare data × all-payer multiplier), growing ~12% YoY.
-PFA is replacing RF as the default energy source.
-J&J's share: 10–20% and growing slowly.
+The market: ~250,000 US AF ablations annually (CMS Medicare data x all-payer multiplier), growing ~12% YoY.
+CMS added cardiac ablation to ASCs effective January 1, 2026 — the biggest structural shift in EP access in two decades.
+J&J's PFA share: 10-20% and growing.

 The PFA Scoreboard